The NZ Schools Cycling Association (NZSCA) was established in 1968, to address the decreasing numbers of cyclists participating in the sport.

 - To be a Member Organisation of Cycling New Zealand and to comply with the rules of Cycling New Zealand as they affect the Association

-- To maintain consistency and alignment with the aims of the New Zealand Secondary Schools Sports Council (NZSSSC).
+- To maintain consistency and alignment with the aims of School Sport NZ (NZSSSC).

 - To advocate for the rights and interests of schools cycling at the appropriate levels.